zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/02-configure-tracer/configure-tracer.md

 	</copy>
 	```

 	d.
-Add the following methods:
+At the end of the file, find a line with one symbol "{".
+Add the following methods just above that line:
 	``` bash
 	<copy>
 	private void addConnectionInfo(Span span, String sql) {